MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 **target remember**
 Communicates the CHAP secret of an iSCSI initiator to the current in-focus iSCSI target so that the target can use the secret in order to authenticate itself to the initiator during mutual CHAP authentication.
 **secret**
-Specifies the secret to use. if empty the secret will be cleared.
+Specifies the secret to use.
+If empty the secret will be cleared.
 **target**
 Specifies a target in the currently selected subsystem to associate with the secret.
 This is optional when setting a secret on the initiator and leaving it out indicates that the secret will be used for all targets that do not already have an associated secret.
 **initiatorname**